 alarm threshold is borderline, this can result in numerous messages for the same event.
 By specifying a value in the Hysteresis box, you can provide a window that allows the threshold to be repeatedly crossed without sending repeated messages. e.g with an Upper limit of 5 and a hysteresis of 1, the alarm will trigger at 5, but the clear message will not be sent until the value drops to below 4.

-0 Final stans .
-Dur default the language is set to UTO 3.
-Final steps - By default the logger is set to UTC (Coordinated Universal Time equivalent to GMT) UTC Time (Coordinated Universal Time, equivalent to GMT), however you can choose either an offset from this time, or for the logger to use your PC time.
+3. Final steps - By default the logger is set to UTC (Coordinated Universal Time, equivalent to GMT), however you can choose either an offset from this time, or for the logger to use your PC time.